somechris/qansible/docs/README.txt

   - `firewall-early`: Sets up a basic firewall to be used while setting up the host
   - `firewall-late`: Sets up the system's firewall
-  - `hostname`: Sets up host identifications.
+  - `hostnames`: Sets up host identifications.
   - `install-packages`: Install packages.
 This is useful to install packages before role dependencies get executed.
   - `locale`: Sets up locales.